hartmutlentz/TemporalNetworkAccessibility/README.md

 Datasets:
 Exemplary temporal network datasets are provided in the 'edgelists' folder.
-The file 'edgelists/sexual_contacts.dat' is from [1] and the file 'edgelists/sociopatterns_hypertext.dat' ca be downloaded from sociopatterns.org [2].
+The file 'edgelists/sexual_contacts.dat' is from [1] and the file 'edgelists/sociopatterns_hypertext.dat' can be downloaded from sociopatterns.org [2].
 Both files were also used in [3].

 [1]	L. E. C. Rocha, F. Liljeros, and P. Holme, Proc.
 Natl.
 Acad.
 Sci.
 U.S.a.
 107, 5706 (2010).
-[2]	L. Isella, J. Stehlé, A. Barrat, C. Cattuto, J.-F. Pinton, and W. Van den Broeck, J. Theor.
+[2]	L. Isella, J. Stehle, A. Barrat, C. Cattuto, J.-F. Pinton, and W. Van den Broeck, J. Theor.
 Biol.
 271, 166 (2011).
 [3]	H. H. K. Lentz, T. Selhorst, and I. M. Sokolov, Phys.
 Rev. Lett.
 110, 118701 (2013).